Nathan Healy

 Frequently Asked Questions

-North Carolina’s net metering varies by utility provider.
-Duke Energy customers now use the Net Metering Bridge Rider program, which credits excess solar at 3.4 cents per kWh instead of full retail rates.
+North Carolina’s net metering policies vary significantly by utility provider.
+Duke Energy customers now fall under the Net Metering Bridge (NMB) program, which credits excess solar generation at 3.4 cents per kWh rather than the full retail rate.
+Brunswick Electric still offers traditional 1:1 net metering with full retail credit.